Pips Answer for Wednesday, February 11, 2026

 I used that as my anchor to branch out and fill in the equality zones.

-Nyt Pips hard answer for 2026-02-11
+NYT Pips hard answer for 2026-02-11

-Answer for 2026-02-11
+Complete answer for 2026-02-11 (Hard)

 Finally, the Hard puzzle was all about the long chains of equal values.
 When you see five cells that all have to be the same number, it really limits what dominoes can go there.